just-Smidge/Tokyo-Meow/README.md

 ### 7z
 Arch: sudo pacman -S p7zip

-### Flatpak ⚠︎only install if you dont already have it
+### Flatpak ⚠️only install if you dont already have it⚠️
 Arch: sudo pacman -S flatpak

-### Discover ⚠︎only install if you dont have the gnome software store⚠︎
+### Discover ⚠️only install if you dont have the gnome software store⚠️
 Arch: sudo pacman -S discover

 ### Misc packages